 While both NetSuite and Microsoft offer extensive functionality for many departments and roles, there are critical differences that customers will notice.
 Let’s take a detailed look at how the design and features of each system compare.

-Microsoft Dynamics 365 Finance has an outdated architecture based on a re-architected version of on-premises software that’s not equipped for frequent, automatic upgrades.
+Microsoft Dynamics 365 Finance’s architecture is based on a rearchitected version of on-premises software that’s not optimized for frequent, automatic upgrades.
 This leads some customers to hold back on upgrading to the latest version over fears of it breaking integrations and bolt-on applications.
-This means that not all customers are on the same version of the software, even though all are paying for these regular upgrades through their annual subscription fees.
-In fact, some customers are at least three versions behind, putting them at a major disadvantage.
-Those customers are missing out on the latest features and security enhancements, which could prevent them from realizing the full value of the system and make them more vulnerable to damaging cybersecurity attacks.
+This can mean that not all customers are on the same version of the software, even though all are paying for these regular upgrades through their annual subscription fees.
+Those customers not on the latest version are missing out on the latest features and security enhancements, which could prevent them from realizing the full value of the system and make them more vulnerable to damaging cybersecurity attacks.

 Reporting and Analytics